DarielMalave/MTGDeckBuilder/README.md

 I started off this project using vanilla JavaScript, but eventually after weeks of work I find myself getting disorganized and confusing with my file structure.
 I eventually picked up React and decided to rebuild this app on React to practice front-end development and I'm glad I made the transition.
 Full, final version of MTGDeckBuilder is located at my MTGDeckBuilderReact repository.

+NOTE: This repository contains a good portion of my commit history of this project.